jirkapinkas/jsitemapgenerator/README.md

     .constructSitemapGzip();
 ```

-you can set default settings (for the following WebPages):
+you can set default settings (for the subsequent WebPages):

 ```java
 String sitemap = SitemapGenerator.of("https://example.com")